adamdecaf/fed/client/docs/FEDApi.md

 > AchDictionary SearchFEDACH(ctx, optional)

+Search ACH

-Search FEDACH names and metadata
+Search the FEDACH names and metadata with the provided query parameters

 ### Required Parameters